yurnov/DigitalOcean/README.md

 Variables
 --------------

-Default droplet size is s-1vcpu-1gb, default DigitalOcean region is ams3 and default image is ubuntu-18-04-x64.
+Default droplet size is `s-1vcpu-1gb`, default DigitalOcean region is `ams3` and default image is `ubuntu-18-04-x64`.
 This is defined in playbook/do_create_droplet/defaults/main.yml

-You may override this defaults by extravar, for example:
+You may override this defaults by extravars, for example:

  `ansible-playbook digitalocean.yml -e "droplet_size=s-6vcpu-16gb droplet_region=sfo2 droplet_image=centos-7-x64 droplet_hostname=mybloghost"`